data-apis/array-api/spec/API_specification/sorting_functions.md

 ### <a name="argsort" href="#argsort">#</a> argsort(x, /, *, axis=-1)

-Returns the indices that sort an array `x` along a specified axis.
+Returns the indices that sort an array `x` in ascending order along a specified axis.

 #### Parameters